Creating Application Rounds

 • Locked applications cannot be moved to another round by the applicant.

-• This configuration allows a potential applicant to change to a Round with a later deadline if the original Round has passed.
+• This configuration allows a potential applicant to change to a round with a later deadline if the original round has passed.

 Hidden